mwpenny/portal64-still-alive/documentation/levels/level_objects/anim.md

 allows multiple to be transformed by the same animation.
 Bones must have matching armature name arguments and not be nested in order to be animated together.
-This is due to the way animations are serialized at level export time and how they are played.
+This is due to the way animations are serialized at level export time and how they are played back.

-Level animations are triggered in [cutscenes](../cutscenes.md) by specifying an armature name and one of its animations to play.
+Level animations are triggered in [cutscenes](../cutscenes/README.md) by specifying an armature name and one of its animations to play.
 An armature can be thought of as a single logical level element which is updated independently of others.

+If `player` is used as the armature name, playing an animation will additionally take control away from the player and animate their view and body.

 The possible values for `SOUND_TYPE_NAME` are:
 * `LightRail`: Horizontal moving platform sound